Own-Data-Privateer/hoardy-web/README.md

 "If it is on the Internet, it is on Internet forever\!" they said.
 **They lied\!**

-Things vanish from the Internet all the time, [Wayback Machine](https://web.archive.org/) is awesome, but
+Things vanish from the Internet all the time, [Wayback Machine](https://web.archive.org/) of the [Internet Archive](https://archive.org/) is awesome, but

 - you need to be online to use it,
-- it has no full-text search, even though it was promised for decades now (this is probably a privacy feature by this point),
+- it has no full-text search (some of their database can be searched, but not all, this is probably a privacy feature by this point),
-- they remove/hide archived data under political pressure sometimes,
-- they only archive the public web and only what can be reached with GET requests,
+- they only archive a subset of the public web, and only what can be reached with `HTTP` `GET` requests,
-- and even then, they do not archive everything.
+- a website you might want archived might be banned by the Wayback Machine,
+- or the website might ban Wayback Machine's crawler instead,
+- and they appear to remove/hide already archived data when threatened by policy makers and/or lawsuits.

+(On that latter point, you should probably go and [donate to the Internet Archive](https://archive.org/donate) to help them fight it.)

-Meanwhile, `Hoardy-Web` solves all of the above out-of-the-box, see the ["Highlights" section](#highlights).
+Meanwhile, `Hoardy-Web` solves all of the above issues for the pages you visited before.

 ## For a user with accessibility or comfort requirements